vaibhavsagar/website/drafts/hamts-from-scratch.md

 maskIndex bitmap mask = popCount (bitmap .&. (mask - 1))
 ```

-The final case is where the bit in the bitmap is already set, and we need to recursively update the HAMT at the corresponding index:
+The final case is where the bit in the bitmap is already set.
+We need to recursively update the HAMT at the corresponding index:

 ```haskell
 insert_ hash key value (Many bitmap vector)